ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps: Experiments

-\textbf{Runtime of pose tracking}: In the realm of approach performance evaluation, the runtime serves as a pivotal metric, reflecting the efficiency of algorithms in processing information in various environments.
-The assessment of runtime is crucial for understanding the practical applicability of an approach, especially in time-sensitive environments.
-In this study, we incorporate the analysis of runtime as a key performance indicator, providing insights into the speed and responsiveness of our proposed ERPoT.
+\textbf{Runtime of pose tracking}: In the realm of approach performance evaluation, runtime is a crucial metric, reflecting the efficiency of algorithms in processing information in various environments.
+Assessing runtime is essential for understanding the practical applicability of an approach, especially in time-sensitive environments.
+In comparative experiments, we report only CPU times, focusing on CPU performance to ensure consistency across different algorithms.
+The times cover the full pose tracking cycle, including data preprocessing, feature extraction, feature matching, and pose estimation.

-\textbf{Size of the prior map}: More importantly, the prior map, serving as a foundational element for accurate pose tracking, is meticulously designed to balance the trade-off between detail and efficiency, especially in large-scale environments with resource-constrained conditions.
-We advocate for a map that is not only rich in essential features but also optimized for minimal storage and swift retrieval, thereby facilitating real-time pose estimation without compromising computational resources.
-Accordingly, in this study, we emphasize the significance of a lightweight and compact prior map for pose tracking, which is a critical evaluation metric.
+\textbf{Size of the prior map}: Moreover, as a foundational element for accurate pose tracking, the prior map is designed to balance detail and efficiency, especially in large-scale, resource-constrained environments.
+We advocate for a map that is rich in essential features yet optimized for minimal storage and swift retrieval, facilitating real-time pose estimation without compromising computational resources.